P233/Emmet-Css-Snippets-for-Sublime-Text-2/README.md

 2. If snippet contains "{ }" , it will automaticlly insert a new line after "}".
 So it's easier to make the cursor jump out of '{ }' by pressing the Command + Down_Arrow keys or sometimes the Tab key, and start to write a new piece of css.

-3. No need to type "colon" as in Emmet.
+3. No need to type the "colon" of property aliases.

 4. If property alias is only one character in Emmet, now it should be the first three characters of the property it represented (e.g., "mar" => "margin:", wid" => "width:").
 In addition, the alias of "widows" property is full spelling now.
 This is in order to increase the accuracy of autocomplete hints.
 There are also some other changes, please see the [Snippets List](https://github.com/P233/Emmet-Css-Snippets-for-Sublime-Text-2/blob/master/Snippets%20List.md) for more details.